 Another trouble spot in most homes is the pantry.
 That’s because it’s a hot spot for snacking and most families need food to survive.
 Consequently, you might find crushed chips on the floor, several fallen cans of beans and corn, and cereal boxes on every shelf.

 Organize it for good with a few of these efficient strategies:

 - 15 tricks in under 5 minutes to make your pantry the most organized on the block

-I’m sure there’s a lot more to getting that completely organized house, but I get easily overwhelmed so I think this is a nice starting point.
+I’m sure there’s a lot more involved in getting that completely organized house, but I get easily overwhelmed so I think this is a nice starting point.
 After all, baby steps right?